br8nd0n/BSE_Portfolio/index.md

 <img src="Images/Fingerprint_Safe.png" width=500 align=center style="float:right; padding-right:10px">

 # Fifth Milestone
 My fifth milestone was completing the locking mechanism and creating the false bottom.
 I also attached the fingerprint sensor and servo onto the box.
 I encountered some issues with getting the servo and L bracket to stay put while the glue set, but I found that by placing the box on its side the servo would stay put while the glue dried.
 For the L bracket, I used a small piece of wood to help keep the L bracket in place on the servo arm while the glue dried.
-I plan to work on bug fixes in the furutre to further improve the safe's design.
+I plan to work on bug fixes in the future to further improve the safe's design.

 [![Brandon_BSE_Milestone_5](https://res.cloudinary.com/marcomontalbano/image/upload/v1628540047/video_to_markdown/images/youtube--yJEMV5cOrH0-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtu.be/yJEMV5cOrH0 "Brandon_BSE_Milestone_5")